 I. Legal regime for personal data protection

-The right to the personal data protection is closely linked to the right to respect for private life.
-Both aim to protect similar values, namely the autonomy and human dignity of individuals, by granting them a private life sphere in which they can freely develop their personality, think and form opinions.11 In addition, information likely to be considered as invading « private life » may also fall under the status of « personal data. »12 Both constitute a fundamental human right.
-Indeed, the protection of personal data and the private life of individuals must be protected against all attacks that may affect them, in particular those relating to personal information.13
+The right to personal data protection is closely linked to the right to respect for private life.
+Both aim to protect similar values, namely the autonomy and human dignity of individuals, by granting them a private life sphere in which they can freely develop their personality, think, and form opinions.

 II.
 International legal framework of the United Nations